Taught course

 Course content

 This programme is designed for anyone involved in conceptualising or administering policies related to the Global Development Challenges.
-It is especially suitable if you are already involved in planning development strategies, currently working for non-governmental or governmental organisations in the development field or planning for a career in development.
+It is especially suitable if you are already involved in planning development strategies, currently working for a non-governmental or governmental organisation in the development field, or planning for a career in development.

 The programme combines an intellectual and academic approach with policy-oriented and empirical studies of development.
 It addresses three separate, but related, facets of the development process: